amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 {:toc}

 ## Introduction
-It brings me great pleasure as I begin writing about **EfficientNets** for three reasons:
+It brings me great pleasure as I begin writing about **EfficientNets** for two reasons:
 1. At the time of writing, [Fixing the train-test resolution discrepancy: FixEfficientNet](https://arxiv.org/abs/2003.08237) (family of **EfficientNet**) is the current State of Art on ImageNet with **88.5%** top-1 accuracy and **98.7%** top-5 accuracy.
-2. As far as I am aware, this is the only blog that explains the EfficientNet Architecture in detail **along with code implementations**.
-3. This blog post also sets up the base for future blog posts on [Self-training with Noisy Student improves ImageNet classification](https://arxiv.org/abs/1911.04252), [Fixing the train-test resolution discrepancy](https://arxiv.org/abs/1906.06423) and [Fixing the train-test resolution discrepancy: FixEfficientNet](https://arxiv.org/abs/2003.08237).
+2. This blog post also sets up the base for future blog posts on [Self-training with Noisy Student improves ImageNet classification](https://arxiv.org/abs/1911.04252), [Fixing the train-test resolution discrepancy](https://arxiv.org/abs/1906.06423) and [Fixing the train-test resolution discrepancy: FixEfficientNet](https://arxiv.org/abs/2003.08237).

-In this blog post, in [The "Why"](https://amaarora.github.io/2020/08/13/efficientnet.html#the-why) section, we take a look at the superior performance of EfficientNets compared to their counterparts and understand why **EfficientNet**s are totally worth your time.
+In this blog post, in [The "Why"](https://amaarora.github.io/2020/08/13/efficientnet.html#the-why) section, we take a look at the superior performance of EfficientNets compared to their counterparts and understand why we are looking into **EfficientNet**s and "why" they are totally worth your time.

 Next, in ["The How"](https://amaarora.github.io/2020/08/13/efficientnet.html#the-how) section, we start to unravel the magic inside **EfficientNets**.
 Particularly, we look at two main contributions from the research paper:
 1. Compound Scaling